-FOUNDATION SCULPTURE COURSE INFORMATION
+FOUNDATION SCULPTURE WORKSHOP INFORMATION

 Please note: A deposit of R1500 is required to reserve a place.
 The deposit is non-refundable and non-transferable.
 The remainder of the fee is due at the first lesson.